-- Fruits throughout the second half of the year, very productive - Beautiful medium-sized tree, small pink flower, evergreen - Fruit does not attract wildlife, probably because of oxalic acid content - More shade tolerant than most fruit trees --- in fact some afternoon shade may be better than full sun - Obtain a high-quality variety such as Kary, Sri Kembangen
+- Fruits throughout the second half of the year, very productive - Beautiful medium-sized tree, small pink flower, evergreen - Fruit is not very attractive to wildlife (except ants!), perhaps because of its oxalic acid content - More shade tolerant than most fruit trees --- in fact some afternoon shade may be better than full sun - Obtain a high-quality variety such as Kary, Sri Kembangen, Fwang Tung, Pine Island Gold - Do not juice carambola, or eat it in massive quantities.
+If you have impaired kidney function, or suffer from gallstones or kidney stones, then avoid it altogether.